Passion Project

 To provide visual indication of SuppLink, I create information architecture of the product.
 It helps to easy understand where the user is and where the requested information is.

-From new user registration to tracking orders
+From registration to tracking orders

 This is the main user flow from registration of new user, exploring suppliers and order products to successfully tracking orders.